finn-no/tech.finn.no/_posts/2015-09-25-setup-nginx-with-http2-for-local-development.markdown

 To compile and install nginx with http2:
 {% highlight bash %}
-$ sudo brew update   # update list of packages
+$ brew update   # update list of packages
-$ sudo brew install --devel --with-spdy nginx
+$ brew install --devel --with-spdy nginx
 {% endhighlight %}

 Test that the install works (make sure port 8080 is available):